 The United Soybean Board has 73 members representing 29 States and the Eastern and Western regions.
 Each year, the Secretary of Agriculture appoints approximately one-third of all Board members for 3-year terms.
 Nominees must be nominated by a Qualified State Soybean Board.
 The Board’s office is located in Chesterfield, Missouri.

 To become a member of the United Soybean Board, you must be:

 - A soybean producer who is engaged in the growing of soybeans in the United States who owns, or who shares the ownership and risk of loss of, such soybeans.

 - Nominated by a Qualified State Soybean Board and submit a completed application.

-- Form LS-45 - Nomination for Appointment to the Soybean Board
+- Form LPS-45 - Nomination for Appointment to the Soybean Board

-- LS-48 Statement of Certification of Non-Producer Status
+- LPS-48 Statement of Certification of Non-Producer Status

 - United Soybean Board AD-755 Form- Advisory Committee Membership Background Information